COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 EU base: Yes, this is allowed.

-EU Customs Code restrictions: The aircraft can only be used for passenger transportation with a ticket-like payment.
+Union Customs Code restrictions: The aircraft can only be used for passenger transportation with a ticket-like payment.

 EU base: Not possible.

-Flying charters under TA selling tickets or similar is considered commercial use in the EU Customs Code and grants limited privileges for how the aircraft can be used and the period of stay.
+Flying charters under TA selling tickets or similar is considered commercial use in the Union Customs Code and grants limited privileges for how the aircraft can be used and the period of stay.
 Such a commercial flight cannot start as a Part 135 or 121 and continue as a private flight when inside the EU.
-Flying charters under TA selling tickets or similar is also the procedure used by all foreign airlines flying to EU destinations, but it is, of course, difficult for non-EU airlines to get traffic rights for internal EU trips which is often the real limitation in this category.
+Flying charters under TA selling tickets or similar is also the procedure used by all foreign airlines flying to EU destinations, but it is, of course, difficult for non-EU airlines to get traffic rights for internal EU trips, which is often the real limitation in this category.

-Traffic rights
+Traffic rights (charter permits)

 Non-EU based operators will have to apply for traffic rights on internal EU flights in some EU member states, pending on the type of flight performed.
 Aviation traffic rights (freedom rights) will still be needed even though the aircraft is already correctly customs handled with the use of the Temporary Admission procedure or a full importation.
 Always ask locally if you have any doubts.

-The TA procedure has become a very well-defined customs procedure
+The Temporary Admission procedure has become a very well-defined customs procedure

-Please note that TA can be used to fly privately, corporately, and commercially within the EU without any problems and with EU-resident persons onboard, if applied correctly.
-Moreover, since 2014 the TA procedure has become a very well-defined customs procedure, especially for corporate and commercial aviation.
+Please note that TA can be used to fly privately, corporately, and commercially within the EU without any problems and with EU-resident persons onboard if applied correctly.
+Since 2014, the TA procedure has become a very well-defined customs procedure, especially for corporate and commercial aviation.
 This is thanks to the huge effort from, e.g., the EU Commission and NBAA.

 Important things to know about Temporary Admission

-Operators should be aware off that different interpretations of the TA procedure exist between member states, thus also why it is important to have a competent customs agency to outline the correct use and understanding based on the specific setup.
-The problem with local interpretations is often related to flights within France, Spain, Portugal, Italy and Greece, and less often other places.
-Click here to see a list of the known grey zone areas where different interpretations of the TA procedure exist between member states and the areas where an operator often need guidance to use TA in a safe way.
-Yet, none of the situations cause problems for using TA if handled and documented correctly.
+Operators should be aware that different interpretations of the TA procedure exist between member states.
+Thus, it is important to have a competent customs agency outline the correct use and understanding based on the specific setup.
+The problem with local interpretations is often related to flights within France, Spain, Portugal, Italy, Greece, and less often other places.
+Click here to see a list of the known grey zone areas where different interpretations of the TA procedure exist and where an operator often needs guidance to use TA safely.
+None of the grey zone areas create problems for using TA if correctly handled and documented.

 Important things to know about full importation

-Operators should be aware off that full importation includes a potential VAT and tax liability and requires onwards continuous correct worldwide economic activity as well as correct handling of any potential worldwide non-business use and non-commercial use; requirements that the TA procedure does not have.
+Operators should be aware that full importation includes a potential VAT and tax liability, requires onwards continuous correct worldwide economic activity as well as correct handling of any potential worldwide non-business use and or non-commercial use; requirements that the TA procedure does not have.
 The statute of limitations is five years for full importation, and the use of the aircraft must worldwide stay fully compliant with current EU regulations until the end of this period.

 How can we help?